Wenhui Wang, Postdoctoral Research Fellow

 Hu Junping was born in April 1985 (Aries) at Xinyu, Jiangxi Province, China.
 In 2015, he visited RLQM for one year.
 He obtained his PhD degree from Beijing Institute of Technology in 2016, after which he became a professor at Nanchang Institute of Technology.
-In 2018, he joined RLQM again as a research fellow.
+He joined RLQM again as a research fellow from 2018 to 2019.

 Research Focus: battery electrode materials; 2D materials